brunch/fusion/readme.md

 ## TODO

+* add cake to rerender all the the demos
+* namespace should follow js naming convetions new_project.eco should become newProject
 * watch somehow does not work with Textmate - any pointers?
 * output file - mkdirs or warn if directory doesn't exist
 * replace optparser (mabey nomnom?)